Camillians: Current status

 When flooding would periodically cause the Tiber River to top its banks, Camillus worked to bring the patients of the Hospital of the Holy Spirit to safety.
 Today the Camillian Task Force Order responds to natural or man-made disasters.
-Members of the Lay Camillian Family work beside the Camillians in various ministries as nurses, caregivers, pastoral caregivers, and extraordinary ministers of the Eucharist.
+Members of the Lay Camillian family work beside the Camillians in various ministries as nurses, caregivers, pastoral caregivers, and extraordinary ministers of the Eucharist.

-The Very Reverend Father Renato Salvatore, M.I., is the current Superior General, as of September 2012.
-He was named by Pope Benedict XVI to serve as one of the papally-appointed, non-episcopal participants, representing the Church's religious orders, for the October 2012 13th Ordinary General Assembly of the Synod of Bishops on the New Evangelization.
+As of July 2014, Fr.
+Leocir Pessini from Brazil is the current Superior General.
+His predecessor, the Very Reverend Father Renato Salvatore, M.I., was named by Pope Benedict XVI to serve as one of the papally-appointed, non-episcopal participants, representing the Church's religious orders, at the October 2012 13th Ordinary General Assembly of the Synod of Bishops on the New Evangelization.
 Salvatore was arrested in November 2013 and charged with unlawfully detaining two priests to prevent them voting against him in the election for the Superior General.
 Fr.
-Leocir Pessini, was elected the new Superior General.
+Leocir Pessini was then elected as the new Superior General.

-Camillians celebrate November 16 as the Virgin Mary's feast day of Our Lady Health of the Sick.
+Camillians celebrate November 16 as the Virgin Mary's feast day, calling her "Our Lady Health of the Sick".